Santry: Santry Demesne (Santry Court)

-The Santry family
+Santry family

 The house was built by the 3rd Lord Barry of Santry in 1703.
 Steps and wings were added by Henry Barry, 4th Baron Barry of Santry 1740–50, who was a member of the Hell Fire Club, and was convicted of the murder of a porter at an inn in Palmerstown in 1739.
 He received the death penalty but was reprieved and lost his title.
 After the death of Lord Barry of Santry in 1751, the estate was inherited by his uncle Sir Compton Domvile, 2nd Baronet.
 It remained with the Domvile family until the death in 1935 of Sir Compton Meade Domvile, 4th Baronet, when the estate passed to his nephew Sir Hugo Poë, who assumed the surname Domvile.